-Adding Christmas cheer to snacks and party foods for kids can be simple and fast.
-Honestly.
-Just the way you plate up raw vegetables or a tray of fruit can take ordinary fruits and vegetables and elevate them to merry morsels.
-We have 25 ideas for healthy holiday themed snacks and party foods for kids for you to use to delight your children.
+Adding Christmas cheer to snacks and party foods for kids can be simple and fast- and not filled with sugar!
+Just the way you plate up raw vegetables or a tray of fruit can elevate ordinary fruits and vegetables to merry morsels.
+We have 25 ideas for healthy holiday themed snacks and party foods that your kids are going to love!

 25 Healthy and Fun Christmas Food Ideas that you and your kids can enjoy as you celebrate the season: